ataschuk/100-Days-of-Coding/README.md

 - For some reason, the snake head is being drawn under the checkered turtles so it is not visible.
 I tried moving around where the turtle is defined and drawn, but it didn't change anything.
 I think it may have something to do with the fact that the checkered turtles utilize the "stamp" function in python.
 I might have to replace them with the fill function which will be a pain and I'm leaving for next time.

+- I also realized that I made both the game board and snake green, so I'll have to redraw the snake body and head tomorrow.

 **Day 5: 2/6/23**

 - Figured out how to have a button open a new screen when pressed.